Diarrhea: Cancer-related causes and how to cope

 What causes diarrhea in people with cancer?

 Everyone gets diarrhea now and then.
 If you have cancer, the things that normally cause diarrhea can still affect you.
-But there are additional causes of diarrhea specific to cancer, including cancer treatment, infections, stress and anxiety, and the cancer itself.
+But there are additional causes of diarrhea in people with cancer, such as:

+- Infections.
 Cancer treatment can make you more susceptible to various infections, which can cause diarrhea.
-In addition, the antibiotics that may be used to treat an infection can cause diarrhea.
+Antibiotics used to treat some infections also can cause diarrhea.

 The duration and severity of your diarrhea depend on what's causing your signs and symptoms.
 Talk to your doctor about what you can expect and how long your diarrhea may last.

 When should you call your doctor?